 Award for Outstanding Achievements in Diversity and Social Justice Teaching

-This new award recognizes a member of the full-time or part-time faculty for his or her promotion of social justice through teaching and learning.
-It will be presented annually at the university's Commencement ceremony.
+This award, established in 2014, recognizes a member of the full-time or part-time faculty for his or her promotion of social justice through teaching and learning.
+It is presented annually at the university's Commencement ceremony.
 Those nominated should be individuals who have demonstrated a significant commitment to social justice above and beyond their roles and responsibilities.

-- Uses pedagogies that promote inclusive learning environments and empower students to shape the direction and the scope of their own learning
+- Uses pedagogies that promote inclusive learning environments and enable students to shape the direction and the scope of their own learning

 - Integrates theory and practice to support social justice learning and leadership skills in the context of teaching, advising, or mentoring students from underrepresented and underprivileged groups